First option — FREEDOM TO PROVIDE CROSS-BORDER SERVICES

-Upon completion of the procedure for the recognition of a foreign professional qualification carried out under the automatic recognition system:
+Upon completion of the procedure for the recognition of a foreign professional qualification carried out under the general recognition system:

-Deadline for obtaining recognition under the general system: within 3 months from the date of receipt of a duly completed application, and may be extended by a maximum of one month if there are reasonable grounds.
+Deadline for obtaining the general recognition system: within 3 months from the date of receipt of a duly completed application and may be extended by a maximum of one month if there are reasonable grounds.